Updated October 2017

 stands out, as does the The North Face Dryzzle

 .
-All the jackets tested beaded water well to start, and DWR treatment can be reapplied to your jacket if needed.
+With that said, it's worth noting that all the jackets we tested beaded water quite well to start, and DWR treatment can be reapplied to your jacket if needed.
 Check out DWR maintenance in our Care & Cleaning

-Breathability and ventilation are both important factors to help keep the wearer dry by minimizing how wet they get from their own sweat.
-We weighted breathability slightly higher than ventilation because sometimes when it's really raining or snowing hard opening your vents can make you wetter....
+Breathability and ventilation are both significant factors in keeping the wearer dry, minimizing how wet they get from their own sweat.
+We weighted breathability slightly higher than ventilation because sometimes when it's really raining or snowing hard, opening your vents can make you wetter.

 Breathability & Ventilation